The C chord is made up of three notes – C, E and G.

 Here it is played in all positions up the piano.

 C Chord Piano – Second Inversion

-Whenever you play a C chord on piano, and C is the note in the middle, that’s known as the second inversion.
+Whenever you play a C chord on piano, and G is the lowest note, that’s known as the second inversion.

 Here is the C chord second inversion played in all positions up the piano.